The Academy is now closed for the Summer Holidays and will re-open to students on Thursday 3rd September 2020.

 Hannah is a History specialist who has previously held the roles of Head of History and Assistant Principal for the Humanities Faculty.

 She grew up and was educated in the Black Country, studying for a Modern History Degree (BA Hons) and PGCE at the University of Birmingham.

 Hannah has a passion for teaching and learning and is experienced in coaching, mentoring and training leaders and teachers to support students in their learning to achieve the best possible outcomes.
-She is looking forward to leading the Literacy for Life team at West Bromwich Collegiate Academy.

-Caroline Martin previously worked as a teacher of geography and second in department at Perryfields High School, and prior to that as Assistant SENCo and teacher of Geography at the Phoenix Collegiate.
-She is currently undertaking a master’s degree in Special Needs Education, specialising in students with Autism Spectrum Disorder.
+Caroline Martin previously worked as a teacher of Geography and second in department at Perryfields High School, and prior to that as Assistant SENCO and teacher of Geography at the Phoenix Collegiate.
+She is currently undertaking a Master’s degree in Special Needs Education, specialising in students with Autism Spectrum Disorder.

 Caroline grew up in Malvern and after studying in Plymouth and Sunderland settled in the Black Country where she has lived for the past 7 years.
 She is passionate about inclusive education and believes that all pupils can achieve, given the correct levels of support.

 Caroline will continue to work with West Bromwich Collegiate Academy staff and external agencies to support students with special needs and those with English as an additional language.

 Adam has spent 3 years as Head of Performing Arts in the Black Country.
 Prior to this, he worked at Shireland Collegiate Academy as a Drama teacher before moving into L4L as the curriculum was expanding into Year 8, later becoming their Head of Year.